surge-synthesizer/shortcircuit-xt/src/Sprints.md

 # Baconpauls next sprints

 Week of Feb 13:
+- Then: A bit of UI work to make it look pixel-exact to wireframe
+    - Upcase the headers
+    - Header not hot pink any more at least
+- At least make the standalone available as a zip from main repo next
 - Then: Processor views
 - Then: Zone views
 - Then: Add a zone by sample
-- Then: A bit of UI work to make it look pixel-exact to wireframe
 - A VU Meter
 - Set up a 'next' nightly
 - Vembertech lipol_ps then its gone